rvinothrajendran/XamlIslands/README.md

 # XamlIslands
-This branch contains sample of how to use UWP control in WPF app #xaml-islands
+This repository has samples to demonstrate how to use XAML Islands in WPF Application

+Developer environment

+Windows 10 1903
+Visual Studio 2019
+Windows 10 18362 SDK
+.NET Core 3 preview

+Samples